bentoml/BentoML/docs/source/frameworks/transformers.rst

 * ``model_name_or_path``: This can be a string, a Hugging Face repository identifier (repo_id), or a directory path containing weights saved using ``transformers.AutoModel.save_pretrained`` (for example, ``./my_pretrained_directory/``).

 When importing models from repositories that require the keyword argument ``trust_remote_code=True`` for custom pipeline execution, BentoML will load the model into memory by default.
 In such cases, to avoid loading the model into memory, add the keyword argument ``clone_repository=True``.
-This downloads all the files in the repository instead of selectively picking certain model files, resulting in greater storage requirements; this approach uses the ``.from_pretrained`` method under the hood, avoiding any potential memory usage of the model weights.
+Note that since this downloads all the files in the repository instead of selectively picking certain model files, it results in greater storage requirements.
 Here is how you can invoke this:

 .. code-block:: python